matthew01lokiet/Personal-blog/_posts/2021-01-02-Spring-IoC-and-DI.md

 Do you see it now?

-The whole idea is - define how a given object should be created and care no more; it's someone's other job to create and manage it.
+The whole idea is - define how a given object should be created and care no more; it's someone's other job to instantiate and manage it.

 And this is where <span class="inline_text">Spring</span> shines - he is your good friend who wants to help and manage objects on your behalf!